-Please note that integrated settings are required for projects serving homeless populations that fall under the Americans with Disabilities Act (ADA), including but not limited to individuals with Severe Mental Illness (SMI), Substance Use Disorder (SUD), intellectual or developmental disabilities (I/DD), or persons living with HIV or AIDS.
+Please note that integrated settings are required for projects serving homeless populations that fall under the ADA, including but not limited to individuals with Severe Mental Illness (SMI), Substance Use Disorder (SUD), intellectual or developmental disabilities (I/DD), or persons living with HIV or AIDS.
 Generally, mixed-use projects that integrate affordable housing with supportive housing are considered integrated, provided that no more than 50% of the total units are reserved for individuals with disabilities (60% in New York City).
-Please also note that certain State agencies providing ESSHI or other funding may have additional restrictions or considerations for the project.
-For example, the Office for People with Developmental Disabilities (OPWDD) requires that the total number of units serving individuals with disabilities in a project may not exceed 30%.
-When the Office of Addiction Services and Supports (OASAS) will be the agency providing ESSHI funding, projects consisting of 31 or more dwelling units are expected to comply with the above-stated Olmstead requirements.
+Please also note that certain State agencies providing ESSHI, or other funding may have additional restrictions or considerations for the project.
+For example, the Office for People with Developmental Disabilities (OPWDD) requires that the total number of units serving individuals with Intellectual and/or Developmental Disabilities (I/DD) may not exceed 25% within a project, and that the total percentage of all individuals with disabilities in a project may not exceed 30%.
+When OASAS will be the agency providing ESSHI funding, projects consisting of 31 or more dwelling units are expected to comply with the above-stated Olmstead requirements.

-For additional guidance, please see the following publications from New York State and the US Department of Housing and Urban Development (HUD), "Statement of the Department of Housing and Urban Development on the Role of Housing in Accomplishing the Goals of Olmstead": Please click on the two links below:
+For additional guidance, please see the following publications from New York State and the US Department of Housing and Urban Development (HUD), "Statement of the Department of Housing and Urban Development on the Role of Housing in Accomplishing the Goals of Olmstead": Please click on the two links below: HUD's Olmstead Guidance: HUD Olmstead Guidance 2013 06 04 FINAL